dcasota/photonos-scripts/README.md

 # photonosonazure
-Provisioning PhotonOS on Azure with preinstalled Powershell and PowerCLI
+Provisioning VMware PhotonOS 3.0 on Microsoft Azure with preinstalled Microsoft Powershell and VMware PowerCLI